 The NPAC SMS has an active subscription version that has been unsuccessfully modified by the current service provider.
 The NPAC personnel issues a resend for the failed modified version and the subscription version now has a status of “sending”.

+NPAC SMS issues M-SET to the subscriptionVersionNPAC.
+The subscriptionVersionStatus is updated to “sending,” the subscriptionBroadcastTimeStamp and subscriptionModifiedTimeStamp are set, and any other modified attributes are updated.

+NPAC SMS issues M-SET response indicating success or failure.

 The NPAC SMS issues M-SET to all Local SMSs that previously failed for the updated attributes, and are accepting downloads for the NPA-NXX of the subscriptionVersion.
+For the XML interface, SVMD – SvModifyDownload.

 Local SMSs should respond successfully to the M-SET.
+For the XML interface, DNLR – DownloadReply.

 NPAC SMS waits for responses from each Local SMS.